A poor appetite may be the source of your health concerns

 - You have allergies, skin issues or other gut-related problems

 - Your iron levels are low despite adequate supplementation

-Of course, these may also be signs of other conditions and therefore it is important to speak to your naturopath about what may be the cause of your health complaints.
+Of course, these may also be signs of other conditions and therefore it is important to speak to your naturopath to work out what’s causing your symptoms.

 What does a ‘healthy appetite’ look like?

-You may be wondering what I consider to be a ‘healthy appetite’ so I have included some of the signs that I like to see when discussing the digestive system with my clients:
+You may be wondering what I consider to be a ‘healthy appetite’.
+Here are some of the signs that I like to see when discussing the digestive system with my clients:

-- You feel hungry within 1 to 2 hours of waking up in the morning
+- A feeling of hunger within 1 to 2 hours of waking up in the morning

 - You experience physical hunger pangs such as a rumbling stomach approximately every 4-5 hours